lvcruzh/Datos-Google-Flights/README.md

 **Usage:**

-Begin with the 'web-scraping.R' file, adjusting the date as needed.
+- Modify the `rutas.xlsx` with the desired routes.
+Then, begin with the `web-scraping.R` file, adjusting the date as needed.
-After running the script, execute the second R file ('data-mining.R) to generate a structured database that visually represents all flight information.
+- After running the script, execute the second R file (`datamining.R`) to generate a structured database that visually represents all flight information.
 Customize it based on your requirements.

 **Note:**